GM details Ultium EV motor family, enabling more range without bigger batteries

 Motor family for GM Ultium-based EVs

 The motors are part of GM’s Ultium propulsion family.
 They'll be packaged with an inverter and gearset and go, in various combinations, into a generation of fully electric products.
 That will likely range from the GMC Hummer EV “supertruck” to family-sized crossovers like the Chevrolet Equinox, efficient compact models like a replacement for the Chevy Bolt EV, and even performance cars like an electric Chevy Camaro.
-EVs from every GM brand, including Buick, Cadillac, Chevrolet, and GMC will utilize the components, as well as a future Honda and Acura.
+EVs from every GM brand, including Buick, Cadillac, Chevrolet, and GMC will utilize the components, as well as future Honda and Acura models.

 The GMC Hummer EV, for instance, uses three 255-kw motors—two in back, one in front, together yielding 1,000 horsepower—while a future mainstream Chevy crossover, Grewe hinted, might only have the 180-kw motor in front plus the 62-kw traction motor in back, used only on demand.